Pierce County Sheriff Ed Troyer found not guilty of false reporting

 A jury on Wednesday acquitted Pierce County Sheriff Ed Troyer on misdemeanor false-reporting charges related to his confrontation last year with a Black newspaper carrier.

-Troyer, who is white, had been charged in October 2021 by the state attorney general’s office with one count of false reporting and one count making a false or misleading statement to a public servant.
+Troyer, who is white, had been charged in October 2021 by the state attorney general’s office with one count of false reporting and one count of making a false or misleading statement to a public servant.

-A six-member jury deliberated for about seven hours before returning the verdict in Pierce County District Court.
+A six-member jury deliberated for about seven hours before returning the unanimous not-guilty verdict on both those counts in Pierce County District Court.

+Anne Bremner, his lead defense attorney, told the News Tribune of Tacoma after the verdict that there had “actual evidence against the state’s case” including body camera footage.
+“The totality of all that kind of evidence, I think, was convincing as to Ed’s innocence and also, I think, his character.”

-Prosecutors accused Troyer of lying when he placed a call to an emergency dispatcher shortly after 2 a.m.
+Prosecutors had accused Troyer of lying when he placed a call to an emergency dispatcher shortly after 2 a.m.
 Jan.
 27, 2021, stating four times that newspaper delivery driver Sedrick Altheimer was threatening to kill him.

 The call triggered a massive countywide police response, with more than 40 officers speeding toward the scene.
 Most were called off after Tacoma police arrived.